11 Top Tips for keeping your Running Feet Healthy

 When it comes to running, feet are arguably the most important part of your body but often the most neglected.
 Fail to look after them and you could pay a heavy price.

-We take an in-depth look at some of the potential issues for runner’s feet and what you need to consider in order to take good care of them.
+From blister prevention (and treatment) to foot strengthening exercises, we take an in-depth look at some of the potential issues for runner’s feet and what you need to consider in order to take good care of them.

 Blisters can be caused from wearing ill-fitting shoes, so make sure you wear a pair that are the right size and fit.
 If you have a wide foot for example, choose shoes that have a wide toe box and plenty of room to house your feet.
 It’s also important that you keep your feet as dry as possible, so look for a shoe that is breathable and allows plenty of ventilation.
 Above all else, ensure your shoes feel comfortable and support you in the right areas, without causing unnecessary friction or rubbing at key pressure points.